openstack/ironic-specs/specs/liberty-implemented/deprecate-bash-ramdisk.rst

 * Stop accepting new features for the bash ramdisk (code reviews and spec review).

-* In the M release cycle remove the element from `diskimage-builder` and the code that supports the bash ramdisk in Ironic.
+* In the Mitaka release cycle remove the element from `diskimage-builder` and the code that supports the bash ramdisk in Ironic.

 Dependencies